 Soil Centric's Pro Tip

-Mazi Farm takes volunteers who are willing to stay for at least a month.
-There are seasonal opportunities for four to five volunteers to join them during the fig harvest during the month of August until early September.
-You'll learn about harvesting, drying and processing figs in an authentic and chill Greek village.
-Message them on their Facebook page to find out more.
+Prior to COVID Mazi Farm had seasonal opportunities for four to five volunteers to join them during the fig harvest during the month of August until early September.
+Volunteers learned about harvesting, drying and processing figs in an authentic and chill Greek village.
+Message them on their Facebook page to inquire if the volunteer program has restarted.